fiso64/slsk-batchdl/README.md

                                  results-full: Print search results including full paths
 ```
 Files not satisfying the conditions will not be downloaded.
 For example, `--length-tol` is set to 3 by default, meaning that files whose duration differs from the supplied duration by more than 3 seconds will not be downloaded (disable it by setting it to 99999).
 Files satisfying `pref-` conditions will be preferred.
-For example, setting `--pref-format "flac,wav"` will make it to download high quality files if they exist, while not preventing low quality files from being downloaded.
+For example, setting `--pref-format "flac,wav"` will make it download high quality files if they exist and only download low quality files if there's nothing else.

-Supports .conf files: Create a file named `slsk-batchdl.conf` in the same directory as the executable and write your arguments there, e.g:
+Configuration files: Create a file named `slsk-batchdl.conf` in the same directory as the executable and write your arguments there, e.g:
 ```
 --username "fakename"
 --password "fakepass"